-We aim to follow the graduated approach when working with pupils with SEND, in which we aim to continually assess, plan, implement and review our approach to teaching all pupils, including those with SEND.
-It is vital that pupils with SEND continue to make good progress and all those who teach and support them maintain the highest aspirations possible.
-We take a whole school approach to assessment of need of all pupils and aim to quickly identify pupils who despite high quality teaching are not making adequate progress.
+We take a whole school graduated approach (plan, assess, review, do) to the assessment of needs of all pupils and aim to quickly identify pupils who despite high quality teaching are not making adequate progress.
 Sources of information that we may draw on to establish a clear analysis of need will include:

 Teachers’ assessment and experience of the pupil.